fredmontet/dot/README.md

 # fredmontet's Dotfiles

 I like the way Zack Hohlman did organize his dotfiles (see https://github.com/holman/dotfiles), therefore I did a fork of his repository.
-Now, I use and tune it to my needs.
-Feel free to do the same, dotfiles are cool when organized and shared. :-)
+And modified it over some years.
+Feel free to do the same, dotfiles are cool when organized and shared.

 Below is an explanation of how the code is structured.